getify/A-Tale-Of-Three-Lists/README.md

 But this project is about exploring the relative merits and shortcomings of each async pattern approach.
 Any other differences would be unnecessary distracting noise.

+## To Run Demos Locally

+1. Install from `npm` with `npm install a-tale-of-three-lists`.
+Verify that the `node_modules` dependencies directory is installed in the root directory.

+2. **-OR-** Clone this repo, then run `npm install` from inside the main root directory to install the dependencies.

+3. Now, open any one of the `index.html` files using the `file://` protocol.
+If you want to run the demos using a local file server (like `python` or `node`), make sure to start the server in the root directory, as the HTML files rely on being able to access dependencies in the `./node_modules` directory.

 ## License

 The code and all the documentation are released under the MIT license.